9erson/bytebles/courses/First Byte at Python/Lesson 5 - The While Loop.md

-In previous lessons we learned **bools**, **boolean expressions** and **decisions** (if, elif, else).
-We are now ready to learn loops.
-In this lesson we will learn the `while` loop.
-We will also learn how to generate random numbers.
-Generating random numbers can make our programs more dynamic by adding an element of chance.
-For today's homework, we have a Number Guessing game that makes use of loops, random numbers, as well as other concepts we've learnt in previous lessons.
+Welcome to this lesson on Python programming!
+In previous lessons, we've covered the fundamentals of **bools** and **boolean expressions**, as well as **decisions** (if, elif, else) in Python.
+Now, it's time to move on to a new concept - **loops**!

+In this lesson, we will specifically be focusing on the `while` loop.
+A loop allows us to execute a block of code multiple times, which can save us a lot of time and effort when writing programs.
+We will also learn about generating **random numbers** in Python, which can add an element of unpredictability to our programs and make them more dynamic.

+By the end of this lesson, you will have the knowledge and tools to create a fun and interactive Number Guessing game that incorporates loops and random numbers.
+This will test your understanding of the concepts we've covered so far, and help you reinforce your learning.

+So, get ready to dive into the world of loops and random numbers in Python!
+Don't forget to complete the homework assignment, which will give you the chance to apply everything you've learned in this lesson.
+Good luck!

 # Concepts